mhorpheus/test/DFIR-Hotline.md

 Fill in remaining fields depending on availability of information.

-### Logging Wrong Number Calls
-Following fields must be populated while logging Wrong Number Call to the IRIS hotline:
-- Engagement details tab:
-	- Description: Enter “Wrong number”.
-	- Engagement type: "Hotline".
-- Triage worksheet tab:
-	- Contact information
-		- Caller phone: Phone number of caller
-	- Incident Details
-		- Date discovered: timestamp of a hotline call
-		- Hotline quick notes: if available, brief description why it was classified as wrong call.

 ### Shift Turnover
-The `#iris-shift-turnover` Slack channel is for communicating with the previous and next shift rotation personnel about action items that the next shift needs to be aware of and to facilitate turnover of cross-regional Hotline or Triage calls.
+The `iris-shift-turnover` Slack channel is for communicating with the previous and next shift rotation personnel about action items that the next shift needs to be aware of and to facilitate turnover of cross-regional Hotline or Triage calls.
 At the end of every shift, the `Primary` on-call member should communicate any items of interest to the on-coming shift for awareness.
 If no calls are received during a shift, there should still be clear communication provided to that effect.
 It must be clearly communicated whether the following Geography is needed to take any action(s) in relation to events during the previous shift(s).
-A person taking over a shift, should also "check in" in `#iris-shift-turnover` channel to ensure continuous communications.
-PagerDuty integration with Slack posts notification to `#iris-shift-turnover` about every Hotline call, allowing to trace back recent activity.
-The `#iris-shift-turnover` channel used to hand over shift, should not be confused with `#iris-hotline-ic` channel where a discussion about hotline cases is taking place.
+A person taking over a shift, should also "check in" in `iris-shift-turnover` channel to ensure continuous communications.
+PagerDuty integration with Slack posts notification to `iris-shift-turnover` about every Hotline call, allowing to trace back recent activity.

+The `iris-shift-turnover` channel used to hand over shift, should not be confused with `#iris-hotline-ic` channel where a discussion about hotline cases is taking place.
 As a rule of thumb, `#iris-shift-turnover` channel is more focused on hotline calls itself (administrating them) and related tasks hand over, while `#iris-hotline-ic` is more focused on handling incidents raised by hotline calls, less concerned about the hotline call itself.

 At the end of an Incident Responder’s shift please ensure:
- - All voicemails have been responded to, which means that all `Incident` tickets in PagerDuty with Voice messages have been acted upon and closed in PD to avoid any "leftovers".
+ - All voicemails have been responded to, which means that all `Incident` tickets in PagerDuty with voice messages have been acted upon and closed in PD to avoid any "leftovers".
  - Resilient tickets for all hotline calls have been created and populated with necessary data.
  - All created Resilient tickets have an owner (who will lead the investigation) assigned, to avoid tickets "hanging" on on-call person.
  - A hand-over with all necessary information, has been provided for the upcoming Geography.

 If there is an active cross-regional IR engagement, summarize the status of that engagement and coordinate details within the specific engagement Slack channel.
-If members of the Hotline duty personnel are assisting with that effort to support Follow-the-Sun, make sure the on-coming members have access to the engagement Slack channel and supporting technology such as Box/Aspera folders, EDR console, forensic data, summary reports, etc.
+If members of the Hotline duty personnel are assisting with that effort to support Follow the Sun, make sure the on-coming members have access to the engagement Slack channel and supporting technology such as Box/Aspera folders, EDR console, forensic data, summary reports, etc.

 **TO BE DISCUSSED:**
 * do we comment every PD entry on the turnover channel, eg. dead air ones?